Watch Two Gigantic Rhinos Sneak Up and Startle Sleeping Lions

 white rhino

-A close-up of a white rhinoceros (Ceratotherium simum) at Colchester Zoo, UK.
+A close-up of a

 ©Millie Bond – Copyright A-Z Animals

 The rhinos don’t stop their walk, however.
 The pair get closer and closer to the lions.
 Eventually, they are just a few feet away.
-The lion looks over his shoulder and gets a big surprise: a rhinoceros’s giant horn coming right for him!
+The lion looks over his shoulder and gets a big surprise: a rhinoceros’ giant horn coming right for him!

-The lion scrambles up to standing.
+The lion scrambles up to stand.
 The female lion does the same, following the cues of her partner.
 When she opened her eyes, she had a great view of the rhinoceros coming toward them.
 She jumps off into the tall brush.
 The male lion follows close behind.

 Both kings of the jungle, lion and rhinoceros, live to tell the tale.
 The rhinos continued on their walk while the lions ran to find another place to relax.

-© Millie Bond - Copyright A-Z Animals
+The photo featured at the top of this post is © Millie Bond - Copyright A-Z Animals

-Share this post on:
+Share on:

 About the Author

 Katie is a freelance writer and teaching artist specializing in home, lifestyle, and family topics.
 Her work has appeared in At Ease Magazine, PEOPLE, and The Spruce, among others.
-When she is not writing, Katie is a Teaching Artist with The APEX Arts Magnet Program in Anne Arundel County, Maryland and was awarded an Author Fellowship to Martha's Vineyard Institute of Creative Writing.
-She also enjoys spending time with her three kids and cat.
+When she is not writing, Katie teaches creative writing with the Apex Arts Magnet Program in Anne Arundel County, Maryland.
+You can follow Katie @katiemelynnwriter.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.